alexrivadeneira/i2wd/week3/outline.md

 top: 30%;
 ```
 * If you wrote your class selector correctly and applied to the image tag, you should see a cloud on the screen in about that position.
-* Write a ```@keyframes``` declaration to create an animation.
-The simplest animation can go something like this:  At 0% animation completion, set left to 0%.
-At 100% animation completion, set left to 100%.
+* Now, write a ```@keyframes``` declaration to create the animation.
+In this case, we want our cloud to start at 0% left on the page and progress to 100% left (move from the left side of the page all the way to the right side).
+The simplest animation would translate like this into English:  "At 0% animation completion, set left to 0%.
+At 100% animation completion, set left to 100%."

 Stretch goals:
 * Add more clouds of different sizes and shapes!
 Create a storm!